bormaxi8080/bormaxi8080/README.md

 ### Main projects:

-- [bormaxi8080 OSINT Timeline](https://github.com/bormaxi8080/osint-timeline) weekly newseletter with collection of tools, services and investigations
+- [bormaxi8080 OSINT Timeline](https://github.com/bormaxi8080/osint-timeline) weekly newseletter with collection of tools, services and investigations.

-- [OSINT Repos List](https://github.com/bormaxi8080/github-starred-repos-builder/blob/main/starred_repos.md) of my GitHub Starred Repositories and Users
+- [OSINT Repos List](https://github.com/bormaxi8080/github-starred-repos-builder/blob/main/starred_repos.md) of my GitHub Starred Repositories and Users.

-- [OSINT Framework fork](https://github.com/bormaxi8080/OSINT-Framework), revised and modified version of https://osintframework.com OSINT mindmap service
+- [OSINT Framework fork](https://github.com/bormaxi8080/OSINT-Framework), revised and modified version of https://osintframework.com OSINT mindmap service.

-- [Huginn](https://github.com/huginn/huginn) (private fork commits), a system for building agents that perform automated tasks for you online
+- [Huginn](https://github.com/huginn/huginn) (private fork commits), a system for building agents that perform automated tasks for you online.

-- [Telepathy](https://github.com/bormaxi8080/Telepathy), optimized fork Bellingcat's version of Telepathy Telegram OSINT tool
+- [Telepathy](https://github.com/bormaxi8080/Telepathy), optimized fork Bellingcat's version of Telepathy Telegram OSINT tool.

-- [linkedin2md](https://github.com/bormaxi8080/linkedin2md) repository illustrates a scheme for building a simple resume/profile database based on a minimalist approach and storing structured profile information in markdown format
+- [linkedin2md](https://github.com/bormaxi8080/linkedin2md) repository illustrates a scheme for building a simple resume/profile database based on a minimalist approach and storing structured profile information in markdown format.
+This project was subsequently transformed into a system for collecting data and storing information about people’s profiles, which is not a classic ATS.
+This part is in a private repository.

-- [Marshak Telegram Channel](https://t.me/mmarshak), our family channel based on Marshak's poetry
+- [Marshak Telegram Channel](https://t.me/mmarshak), our family channel based on Marshak's poetry.

-- [Ebenya Rodiny (aka Fucking Motherland)](https://www.instagram.com/ebenya_rodiny/), one of the largest collections of graffiti and street art in the world
+- [Ebenya Rodiny (aka Fucking Motherland)](https://www.instagram.com/ebenya_rodiny/), one of the largest collections of graffiti and street art in the world.

 <hr>